ta3ag/lbd/docs/BackendTutorial/source/globalvar.rst

 In the previous two chapters, we only access the local variables.
 This chapter will deal global variable access translation.
-After that, introducing the types of struct and array as well as
-their corresponding llvm IR statement, and how the cpu0 translate these llvm IR statements in `section Array and struct support`_.
-Finally, we deal the other types such as **"short int"** and **char** in the last section.

 The global variable DAG translation is different from the previous DAG translation we have now.